QuaxelBrod/Vagrant_Chef/README.md

 #####Chefdk
 That is the chef development kit.

-####bundler   ---  check
-On the command line install bundler:
-`gem install bundler`
-With bundler you can setup project specific gems. gems are like librarys for ruby.
-So one can enssure that if someone checkout the project all you need is to run bundle install and all ruby libraries are up with the right version.

 ####knife solo
 knife is the right tool to configure (not at all) chef cookbooks.
 For chef configurations you need knife to struggle with the chef server, add roles and cookbooks and so on.
 All necessary thins for your infrastructure or achitecture are stored on the chef server.
 Remember, that I right now want a self contained project wothout a chef server.
 But have in mind to move to a chef server.
 That is why I used chef solo.
 And so I need knife solo to struggle around with my chef solo environment.
-I create a `Gemfile`.
-This is used to bundle some gems to my project.
-Now run `bundle install` to get knife solo installed
+Now run `gem install knife-solo` to get knife solo installed

 ####berkshelf
 This is something like a Cookbook repository.
 If you refer to an other cookbook, berkshelf can resolve this for you,